IRA overview

 Keep in mind

-The IRA Match is an extra 1% that Robinhood adds to your IRA for making eligible contributions.
-That means you’ll automatically get an extra 1% on every dollar you contribute every year, up to the annual IRA contribution limits set by the IRS.
+The IRA match is an extra 3% match with Robinhood Gold or 1% without that Robinhood adds to your IRA for making eligible contributions.
+All IRA transfers and 401(k) rollovers earn 1% with or without Robinhood Gold.
+That means you’ll automatically get an extra 1% or 3% on every dollar you contribute every year, up to the annual IRA contribution limits set by the IRS.
 It’s not counted toward your annual contribution limits, and is typically available to invest immediately.

-For more information, check out the IRA Match FAQ, including important limitations.
+For details, check out the IRA match FAQ, including important limitations.

 Your securities and cash are protected by SIPC